 A Graeme Pollock masterclass.
 Pollock rammed 274 in the second Test against Australia in Durban, including the small matter of 43 fours.
 It was the highest score in Tests by a South African until Daryll Cullinan went past.
 It took South Africa to 622 for 9, and Australia were trounced out of sight.

-Fidel Edwards, born today, was spotted in the nets by Brian Lara and called up for his Test debut after just one match for Barbados, and promptly took five wickets against Sri Lanka in Jamaica in June 2003.
+Fidel Edwards, born today, was spotted in the nets by Brian Lara and called up for his Test debut after just one match for Barbados, where he promptly took five wickets against Sri Lanka in Jamaica in June 2003.
 He added five in his first overseas Test, and six in his first one-day international.
 Edwards bowls fast and can swing (and reverse-swing) the ball, but when going for out-and-out pace he has often proved costly.
 In 2008 he took 7 for 87 - his first seven-for - in the first innings of the drawn Test in Napier.
 But injuries troubled him thereafter, and while he played the IPL, Edwards missed Test cricket between 2009 and 2011.
 In his first series on return, against India at home, he took 19 wickets in three Tests but lack of consistency cost him his spot in the end of 2012.

-Brendan Taylor was fast-tracked into the Zimbabwe national team against Sri Lanka in 2003-04 at the age of 18 after the withdrawal of the rebel players.
+The birth of Brendan Taylor, who was fast-tracked into the Zimbabwe national team against Sri Lanka in 2003-04 at the age of 18 after the withdrawal of the rebel players.
 He scored an unbeaten 60 in Zimbabwe's unexpected win over Australia in the World Twenty20 in 2007, and went on to make his maiden one-day century against Bangladesh in 2009.
 He took over wicketkeeping duties when Tatenda Taibu dropped out.
 Later that year he struck his maiden one-day hundred (also against Bangladesh) and followed up with centuries against Sri Lanka and South Africa and finished as Zimbabwe's stand-out batsman at the 2011 World Cup.
 In June 2011 he was named captain of the national side and he celebrated with four centuries in his first seven Tests in charge.
 He also piled up hundreds in each innings against Bangladesh in Harare in 2013, the first Zimbabwean to achieve this feat.

 Birth of a man who was always on the fringes.
 Brad Hogg, the slow left-arm chinaman bowler, made his debut in the one-off Test against India in the 1996-97 season.
 On a sharp Delhi turner he got belted for 69 runs in 17 overs, and that was the last Test he played for a long time.
 However, he made a satisfying comeback into the national side as one of the key members of the team that won the 2003 World Cup.
 He turned in a few crucial spells in the middle overs and was also handy with the bat.
 The 2007 World Cup was even more special - 21 wickets at 15.80 as Australia cruised through.
 He quit international cricket in 2007-08 but at the age of 40, Hogg starred with 13 wickets for his Twenty20 franchise, the Perth Scorchers, in the 2011-12 Big Bash League.